Harry S. Truman: Early life, family, and education

-Truman was born in Lamar, Missouri, on May 8, 1884, the oldest child of John Anderson Truman and Martha Ellen Young Truman.
+Harry S. Truman was born in Lamar, Missouri, on May 8, 1884, the oldest child of John Anderson Truman and Martha Ellen Young Truman.
 He was named for his maternal uncle, Harrison "Harry" Young.
 His middle initial, "S", is not an abbreviation of one particular name.
-Rather, it honors both his grandfathers, Anderson Shipp Truman and Solomon Young, a semi-common practice in the American South.
+Rather, it honors both his grandfathers, Anderson Shipp Truman and Solomon Young, a somewhat common practice in the American South at the time.
 A brother, John Vivian, was born soon after Harry, followed by sister Mary Jane.
-Truman's ancestry is primarily English with some Scots-Irish, German, and French.
+While Truman's ancestry was primarily English, he also had some Scots-Irish, German, and French ancestry.

 John Truman was a farmer and livestock dealer.
 The family lived in Lamar until Harry was ten months old, when they moved to a farm near Harrisonville, Missouri.
 They next moved to Belton and in 1887 to his grandparents' 600 acre farm in Grandview.
 When Truman was six, his parents moved to Independence, Missouri, so he could attend the Presbyterian Church Sunday School.
 He did not attend a conventional school until he was eight years old.
 While living in Independence, he served as a Shabbos goy for Jewish neighbors, doing tasks for them on Shabbat that their religion prevented them from doing on that day.

-Truman was interested in music, reading, and history, all encouraged by his mother, with whom he was very close.
+Truman was interested in music, reading, history, and math, all encouraged by his mother, with whom he was very close.
 As president, he solicited political as well as personal advice from her.
 Truman learned to play the piano at age seven and took lessons from Mrs. E.C.
 White, a well-respected teacher in Kansas City.
-He got up at five o’clock every morning to practice the piano, which he studied more than twice a week until he was fifteen, becoming quite a skilled player.
+He got up at five o'clock every morning to practice the piano, which he studied more than twice a week until he was fifteen, becoming quite a skilled player.
 Truman worked as a page at the 1900 Democratic National Convention in Kansas City; his father had many friends active in the Democratic Party who helped young Harry to gain his first political position.

 After graduating from Independence High School in 1901, Truman took classes at Spalding's Commercial College, a Kansas City business school.
 He studied bookkeeping, shorthand, and typing but stopped after a year.

+Segregation was practiced and largely accepted where Truman grew up.
+While he later came to support civil rights, early letters of the young Truman reflected his upbringing and prejudices against African and Asian Americans.